Current News and Collaborations (last updated 2 July, 2008)

 The Tibetan and Himalayan Digital Library at the University of Virginia has received three years of funding through the US Department of Education.
 The grant received is called the Technological Innovation and Cooperation for Foreign Information Access (TICFIA) Program, the purpose of which is to support projects that will develop innovative techniques or programs using new electronic technologies to collect information from foreign sources.
 Mark Turin, Project Manager of Digital Himalaya, has been named as a major contributor to the project and is written in as a subcontract on the grant.
 For the coming academic year (2002-2003), Turin will be based at Cornell University in Ithaca, NY, where he will split his time between the Department of Anthropology and the Cornell Institute for Digital Collections (CIDC) in the Kroch Library.

-In August 2002, Mark Turin and Sara Shneiderman travelled to Paris to advise Dr. Françoise Pommaret, an eminent scholar of Bhutan and Tibet, on the digitisation of her 45,000 slides.
+In August 2002, Mark Turin and Sara Shneiderman traveled to Paris to advise Dr. Françoise Pommaret, an eminent scholar of Bhutan and Tibet, on the digitisation of her 45,000 slides.
 Dr. Pommaret trained in anthropology in Paris, and now holds a senior position in the CNRS.
 She has lived and worked in Bhutan for significant parts of the last twenty years, and is eager to preserve her unique slide collection in a digital form and to make it available to scholars, students, and most importantly the people of Bhutan.
 The Digital Himalaya team are consulting closely with Dr. Pommaret and liaising with THDL in Virginia to assess the best way to proceed.

 Partnership with the Oxford Bon Project